chaos-indivisvm/handbook/docs/index.md

 - Recruit - Go recruiting, visit sims and find new cultists.
 - Build - Create things.
 There is a building platform above the sim and a Mechanicus room at the bottom of the base.
 - Vidya - Grab a friend and CoOp some vidya!
 We have a Steam community group you can join to keep up with us & play a few rounds on whatever game!
 - Roleplay - Roleplay has always been a part of the SL Community, and will continue to be so for quite some time.
-If this is more your taste, Go ahead and find a sim and have some fun! (we will make fun of you)
+Previously Roleplay sims offered metered combat systems, so they were not nearly as much of a time investment, but if this is more your taste, find a sim and have some fun! (we will make fun of you)
 - Pictures - This might sound weird, but our sim is very photogenic- take pictures of the sim, or you on the sim, and share it on the forums!
 - Forums - We have plenty of threads and discussions to participate in.
 Go ahead and knock yourself out.